 I almost forgot about the Chicago Greeter.
 "Chicago Greeter is a free service of the Chicago Office of Tourism that matches visitors with a friendly, enthusiastic, and city-savvy local for an informal, two- to four-hour insider's orientation to the city"s: http://www.explorechicago.org/city/en/things_see_do/tours/tourism/chicago_greeter_tours.html

 Let me know if you have any other questions.
-There is a lot to do here, but I gave you a few things that can help you have a great time here! almost 7 years ago
+There is a lot to do here, but I gave you a few things that can help you have a great time here! about 7 years ago